-Investors in this offering will experience immediate and substantial dilution of \$21.74 per share.
+Investors in this offering will experience immediate and substantial dilution of \$15.09 per share.

-Based on the initial public offering price of \$19.00 per share (the mid-point of the range set forth on the cover of this prospectus), purchasers of our Class A common stock in this offering will experience an immediate and substantial dilution of \$21.74 per share in the as adjusted net tangible book value per share of Class A common stock from the initial public offering price, and our pro forma as adjusted net tangible book value as of June 30, 2019 after giving effect to this offering would be \$(2.74) per share.
-If the initial public offering price were to increase or decrease by \$1.00 per share, then dilution in pro forma as adjusted net tangible book value per share to new investors in this offering would equal \$22.28 or \$22.90, respectively.
+Based on the initial public offering price of \$12.00 per share, purchasers of our Class A common stock in this offering will experience an immediate and substantial dilution of \$15.09 per share in the as adjusted net tangible book value per share of Class A common stock from the initial public offering price, and our pro forma as adjusted net tangible book value as of September 30, 2019 after giving effect to this offering would be \$(3.09) per share.
 This dilution is due in large part to earlier investors having paid substantially less than the initial public offering price when they purchased their shares.
 See "Dilution."